jasonbeitler/pf_rules/README.md

 # pf_rules

+##As of 10.12.4 this just stopped working, I have not had time to look for a fix##

 This is just a very locked down PF Rule Set.
 Before you start yelling at me about letting eveything outbound, I am using LittleSnitch for outbound Firewall.

 Here is how to use it